DESIRAE MARIE MANZANARES

 bring to the national and state table and believe we need to be heard as a voice of

-.
+compassion.
 I hope to help make El Paso better by representing the peoples concerns

 and being an advocate for them.